bezabu/bb-battleships/README.md

 ![Yes/No](assets/images/yes_no_input.jpg)

 - Yes/No inputs such as the choice of random ship placement or to play again are tested so that only an input containing Y but not N will count as a yes input and vice versa.
-If the user inputs neither Y or N then they will be prompted to try again.
+If the user inputs neither Y nor N then they will be prompted to try again.

 ![Invalid coordinates entered](assets/images/error_coords.jpg)